AbraaoM/mql-simplify/docs/SendOrders.md

 ## RevertPosition

-reverses the sense of an open position, buy to sell or sell to buy.
+Reverses the sense of an open position, buy to sell or sell to buy.

 **Parameters**